yichunzhao/authentication-usingDabase/README.md

 The items can be auto-configured by the Spring auto-configuration mechanism.
 If you don't declare yourown, then default will be plugged in.

+## Elements involved

+* User-password authentication: One of the most common ways to authenticate a user by validating username and password.
+* Reading the username and passowrd: reading name password froma Customised login page
+* Storage mechanisms : User security details is stored in a Relational database.
+* UserDetailsService : Core interface which loads user-specific security details.
+* PasswordEncoder : Service interface for encoding password.
+Normally we use BCryptPasswordEncoder.
+* AuthenticationProvider : Indicate a class that can process Authentication.

 ## Authentication using database

 **AuthenticationProvider** is an interface indicating that its impl. provides authentication services.